stasm/webapp-langpacks/webapp-langpacks.markdown

       "pl": "2.2-7"
     }

-Each resource form the langpack is also saved in the DB, keyed by the app it belongs to and the resource path:
+For each app, each resource form the langpack (from the corresponding `basepath` directory) is also saved in the DB, keyed by the app it belongs to and the resource path.

     resource,app://email.gaiamobile.org/manifest.webapp,locales/email.de.properties: "foo=Foo\nbar=Bar"

+  1. This requires a way to get the list of all files in the langpacks implicitly.
+See question #2 above about providing the list explicitly in langpack's manifest.

 Language Negotiation and Resource IO, with Langpacks